Carmichael Road: Notable residents

 The street has official residences of the Governor of Reserve Bank of India, Chairman of the Mumbai Port Trust and the Municipal Commissioner of Mumbai, besides consulates of Japan, China and Belgium.

 Some of the notable residents have been Dr. Manmohan Singh, former Prime Minister of India, when he was the Governor of Reserve Bank of India, Ashok Kumar Jain, Chairman, Bennet & Colemann, The Times of India group, Andrew Geddis, industrialist, Kumar Mangalam Birla, Chairman Aditya Birla Group, Ratan Tata chairman Tata Group, J.R.D.
-Tata, chairman Tata Group, Mukesh Ambani, Reliance Group.
+Tata, chairman Tata Group, Mukesh Ambani, Reliance Group, with renowned Indian Ghazal singer Padmashri Pankaj Udhas.